alessandroRenzi/Island/README.md

 # Island
-Java application for deploying java application server running on docker
+Java application designed to facilitate the deployment of java application server running on docker